Bit-Quill/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 properties.setProperty(PropertyDefinition.PLUGINS.name, "readWriteSplitting,failover,efm");
 ```

-If you would like to load the read-write splitting plugin alongside the failover and enhanced failure monitoring plugins, the read-write splitting plugin must be the first plugin in the connection chain, otherwise failover exceptions will not be properly processed by the plugin.
-See the example above to properly load the read-write splitting plugin with the failover and host monitor plugins.
+If you would like to load the read-write splitting plugin alongside the failover and host monitoring plugins, the read-write splitting plugin must be the first plugin in the connection chain, otherwise failover exceptions will not be properly processed by the plugin.
+See the example above to properly load the read-write splitting plugin with the failover and host monitoring plugins.

 If you would like to use the read-write splitting plugin without the failover plugin against an Aurora cluster, you will need to include the Aurora host list plugin before the read-write splitting plugin.
 This informs the driver that it should query for Aurora's topology.
 ```